Placement group

 PGR Career Enhancement Placement Scheme

 Have you developed a connection with a certain organisation in which you would love to do a placement to enrich your skills and career prospects but are not able to as it is unpaid?
 This is where the PGR Career Enhancement Placement Scheme comes in.
-The scheme has been set up as a pilot in 2022/23 and provides funding (up to 3 months long, or part-time equivalent) for this academic year, up to 31 July 2023.
-If the placement you have sourced is likely to extend past 31 July, this may still be possible so please contact doctoralschool@rhul.ac.uk for advice.
+The scheme had been set up as a pilot in 2022/23 and will run again in 2023/24 up to 31 July 2024.
+The scheme provides funding for placements up to 3 months long, or part time equivalent.

 What are the benefits of doing a placement during your research degree?